mbrukman/a-conceptual-overview-of-asyncio/readme.md

 Each time the event-loop iterates over its' queue of tasks, the watcher-task will be run and check how the db-request is getting along.
 After say 6 cycles through the event-loop, the watcher-task finally sees that the db-request has completed.
 So, it grabs the result of that request, and adds another Task to the queue to resume the `get_user_info` coroutine with the db-request result.

-## The nuts & bolts
+## Conceputal Overview Part 2: the nuts & bolts

 #### coroutine.send(), await, yield & StopIteration

 `coroutine.send(arg)` is the method used to start or resume a coroutine.

 If the coroutine was paused and is now being resumed, the argument `arg` will be sent in as the return-value of the `yield` statement which originally paused it.
-When starting a coroutine, or when there's no value you want to send in, you can use `coroutine.send(None)`.
+When starting a coroutine, or when there's no value to send in, you can use `coroutine.send(None)`.
 The code snippet below illustrates both ways of using `coroutine.send(arg)`.

 `yield` pauses execution and returns control to the caller.
 In the example below, the caller is `await custom_awaitable` on line 12.
 Generally, `await` calls the `__await__` method of the given object and then percolates any yields it receives up the call-chain, in this case, that's back to `... = coroutine.send(None)` on line 21.